-Your prescription drugs are not a secret.
+Your prescription drug usage is not a secret.
 Disability insurance carriers rely on electronic data.
-Your prescription drug history is available through companies like Exam One.
 Think you can avoid it?
-No. Disability insurance underwriting includes your acceptance with the carrier reviewing your prescription drug history.
+No. When you sign the application, you agree to let the carrier review your prescription drug history.

 FYI – you don’t want the underwriter to do any more work than he or she has to.
 Again, it is best for honesty with your agent and on the application.